OnCoCo 1.0: A Public Dataset for Fine-Grained Message Classification in Online Counseling Conversations: Relevance of our Research

 \section{Relevance of our Research}

-The ability to analyze unlimited amounts of textual data with a rich system of deep categories offers completely new possibilities for online counseling research.
+The ability to analyze unlimited amounts of conversations with a rich system of categories offers completely new possibilities for online counseling research.
 Fine-grained patterns can be collected and transferred in complex and comprehensive statistical models.
 This significantly expands our knowledge to relevant aspects of successful counseling.

+\paragraph{Social Interaction Pattern Analysis:} The fine-grained and role-specific coding scheme enables detailed analyses of counseling interaction patterns and social dynamics.
+For example, it supports (i) \textit{strategy--response} analyses by studying transitions between counselor categories (e.g., problem clarification vs.\ motivation building) and subsequent client categories (e.g., engagement, resistance, or requests for help), and (ii) \textit{conversation stage} analyses by comparing category distributions between early and late turns.
+These analyses are difficult to conduct with coarse tag sets and illustrate how the resource can be used in qualitative and mixed-methods research.

 \paragraph{Quality Improvement:} Classification models trained on our dataset can be used to identify patterns and success factors for online counseling, such as problem solving, relationship-building, interventions etc. (see Table~\ref{tab:CategoriesSamples}).
 Text analysis is particularly well suited to explore the micro-level of counseling relationships such as interaction patterns, emotional dynamics, and conversational flow.
 In face-to-face counseling, conversation and text analyses of recorded sessions have already provided valuable insights into interaction processes and relationship-building \cite{hanckenBeziehungsgestaltungSozialenArbeit2023}.
 These approaches can be adapted to the context of online counseling.
-AI-supported analysis also enables the examination of large volumes of counseling transcripts, helping to detect and quantify latent patterns and meaning structures.
+AI-supported analysis also enables the examination of large volumes of counseling transcripts, helping to detect and quantify latent patterns and meaningful structures.
 This can assist professionals in reflecting on their methods and incorporating successful interaction strategies into their practice or training.
-Beyond individual counselors, supervisors can also use these insights for case reviews or team reflection.
-Such data-driven approaches could also contribute to improving quality assurance in peer counseling and structured monitoring processes.
+Beyond individual counselors, supervisors can also use these insights for case reviews, team reflection and structured monitoring processes to improve quality assurance.